 Brush Your Dog’s Teeth

 Aim to clean her teeth every day or as much as possible.
 It keeps her breath fresh and helps prevent gum disease, which is linked to other health problems such as heart or liver disease.
 Ask your vet about the best dog toothpaste and toothbrushes to use.
 Also, watch for any signs of dental disease, such as bleeding, discolored teeth, or really bad breath.
 Of course, your vet should also check your dog’s mouth during annual visits.

 Keep Your Pet Cool -- and Warm

-When the temperatures get hot or cold, your dog needs extra help to stay safe and comfortable.
+When the weather gets hot or cold, your dog needs extra help to stay safe and comfortable.
 When the summer heat is on, walk your dog in the shade or on the grass to keep hot pavement from burning her paws.
 Always make sure she has plenty of water and access to shade.
 If she doesn’t have a lot of fur or has any bald patches, ask your vet about a sunscreen you can apply.
 Also, never leave your dog in a car during the warmer months: The temperature in a vehicle can rise 20 degrees in only 10 minutes.
-Even if it’s just 80 degrees outside, it can reach a sweltering 109 degrees in the car after 30 minutes.
+The longer they’re trapped in there, the hotter it gets.
+Even if it’s just 80 degrees outside, it can reach a sweltering 114 degrees in the car after 30 minutes.

 Talk to your vet about the best flea, tick, heartworm, and other parasite prevention medications.
-These critters can not only be irritating for dogs, but they can also cause serious health issues.
+These critters can irritate dogs and cause serious health issues.
 Heartworms can lead to heart failure and lung disease, fleas can lead to anemia, and ticks can cause illnesses such as Lyme disease.

 Prepare for Poisoning